saraozn/tp/docs/UserGuide.md

 * addprop n/Fredy a/randomAddress ph/91135235 pr/5

 When command succeeds:
-* `Property NAME has been added`
+* `New property added:Name; Address:ADDRESS; Phone:PHONE; Price:price; Tags:[TAGS]…​`

 When command fails:
-* `This property already exist` if the property have the same propName and propAddress
+* `This property already exist` if the property have the same Name and Address
-* `Missing propName parameter for add properties command` for missing propName parameter
+* `Missing Name parameter for add properties command` for missing Name parameter
-* `Missing propAddress parameter for add properties command` for missing propAddress parameter
+* `Missing Address parameter for add properties command` for missing Address parameter
-* `Missing number parameter for add properties command` for missing propName parameter
+* `Missing number parameter for add properties command` for missing Name parameter
-* `Missing budget parameter for add properties command` for missing budget parameter
+* `Missing price parameter for add properties command` for missing price parameter
 * `Invalid Command` for mispelling of command

-### Adding a customer: `addcust`

-Adds a customer to the application.

-Format: `addcust n/NAME p/PHONE e/EMAIL b/BUDGET [c/CHARACTERISTIC]…​`

-Parameter:
-* `n/NAME`				         : The name of the customer (String)
-* `p/PHONE`		                 : The phone number of the customer (String)
-* `e/EMAIL`				         : The email of the customer (String)
-* `b/BUDGET`		             : The budget of the customer (Integer)
-* `c/CHARACTERISTIC` (optional)  : The characteristics of the property the customer is looking for (String)

-Examples:
-* `addcust n/Fredy p/12345678 e/fredylawrence@gmail.com b/100000`
-* `addcust n/Boedi p/88888888 e/boedi@gmail.com b/250000 c/white`
-* `addcust n/Phoebe p/87654321 e/pb@gmail.com b/200000`

-When command succeeds:
-* `Customer NAME has been added`

-When command fails:
-* `Missing name parameter for add customers command` for missing name parameter
-* `Missing phone parameter for add customers command` for missing phone parameter
-* `Missing email parameter for add customers command` for missing email parameter
-* `Invalid Command` for misspelling of command

 ### Listing all customers : `listcust`